 Lucaval has five gorgeous bedrooms in the main part of the chalet, each with its own bath or shower and wc.
 Bedroom 5 has an extra pair of bunk beds that can accommodate one or two children.

 Bedrooms 6 and 7 are in an annexe attached to the back of the main building.
 Bedroom 6 has a double bed, bedroom 7 a single, and these rooms can accommodate a maximum of two people using the rooms either as two singles, or one double room (when used as a double, the single room is then just a good place to stash your suitcases for the week).
-Or the single can sleep an extra child – see details under Extra Beds, left.
 The annexe has its own separate entrance a short walk around the chalet from the main door.
 This will suit returning revellers who won’t have to tiptoe past the doors of sensibly slumbering chalet colleagues, but can crash back to the annexe via their own entrance without detection.
 Ideal for mixed parties.

-Our photos are rather beautiful computer-generated mock-ups of the new chalet in its actual location, as well as a bedroom by the same interior designer to give an idea of how it’s going to look inside.
-We’ll replace these photographs with the real thing as we get them, but beware: if you wait until you can see the chalet before you book it, you’ll probably miss it.
+The photos above are obviously not of this exact chalet, since it is being rebuilt as we write, but show very similar rooms created by the same excellent interior designer.
+The exterior photos are rather beautiful computer-generated mock-ups of the new chalet in its actual location.
+We’ll replace all these photographs with the real thing as we get them, but beware: if you wait until you can see the chalet before you book it, you’ll probably miss it.
 Chalet Lucaval is going to sell like little loaves, as the French say.